1a-Steel columns and Euler’s formula-part 2

-In this post steel columns and Euler’s formula-part 2, we will discuss the different shapes of steel columns & how to derive Euler’s formula, and lately the modes of failure for columns.
+In this post, Steel Columns and Euler’s formula-part 2, we will discuss the different shapes of steel columns & how to derive Euler’s formula, and later, the modes of failure for columns.

 Types of compression members.

-The double angles are likely to be used in trusses as a top chord that might consist of pair of angles back to back for section b.
+The double angles are likely to be used in trusses as a top chord, which might consist of a pair of angles back to back for section B.

 Derivation of Euler’s formula.

-1-Multiply by 2*dy, Integrate one time to get the expression for the deflection since this equation is in the general form.
+1-Multiply by 2*dy, integrate once to get the expression for the deflection, since this equation is in the general form.

 Derivation of Euler‘s formula.